SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

 The host will now work with multiple instances of the plug-in rather than using the same instance in a way that it contains multiple internal sections of the same kind.
 The **VST-MA** component model supports shared resources between multiple instances of a plug-in because usually the same module instance (dll/bundle) is used for each plug-in instance.

 Yet, a plug-in has the option to support both the simple and the advanced mode with the same implementation.
 The host tests the general ability to support the 'simple mode' by checking the processor's class flags ([Steinberg::PClassInfo2::classFlags](https://steinbergmedia.github.io/vst3_doc/base/structSteinberg_1_1PClassInfo2.html#ab5ab9135185421caad5ad8ae1d758409)) for the [Steinberg::Vst::kSimpleModeSupported](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst.html#a626a070dcd2e025250f41b9c3f9817cdabc2edc9bb281cebe9cc6dc00a7cac0ea) flag.
 If the plug-in is to be used in an instrument track (or whenever a host regards it more suitable) the [Steinberg::Vst::IComponent::setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137) method is called (before any other call!) to configure the plug-in.
-A mono-timbral plug-in should set this flag as well and does not need to take into account the [setIoMode ](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137)call.
+A mono-timbral plug-in should set this flag as well and does not need to take into account the [setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137)call.